jcsho/portfolio-2019/README.md

 ```

 ## Built With <a name="tech_stack"></a>
-- [Vue](https://vuejs.org/) - componentizing code, easy to maintain, bootstrapped with postcss and bundling, tried to implement my own client side routing for native experience and did not work out
+- [Vue](https://vuejs.org/) - component style code, easy to maintain, bootstrapped with postcss and bundling, tried to implement my own client side routing for native experience and did not work out
 - [Sass](https://sass-lang.com/) with [BEM](http://getbem.com/) style naming so I did not have to rely on [scoped style components](https://vue-loader.vuejs.org/guide/scoped-css.html) and can turn it into Javascript-less pages in the future
 - [Typescript](https://www.typescriptlang.org/) - easier to test and maintain code, type checking during development and tons of cool stuff I have yet to explore
 - [Jest](https://jestjs.io/) - easiest to setup as I am still learning about [TDD](https://en.wikipedia.org/wiki/Test-driven_development), Mocha + Chai had some issues setting up coverage with Vue files